Betsy Boze: Senior Administrative Positions

-Scholarly record
+Publications and scholarly record

 Boze has published over 100 peer-refereed research articles and book chapters on marketing and business administration.
 She writes and speaks publicly on higher education administration, distance education, technology and women's issues.

-Boze was a master planner in the creation of the University of Texas TeleCampus, the University of Texas's web-based, virtual university.
+Boze was also a planner in the creation of the University of Texas TeleCampus, the University of Texas's web-based, virtual university.

 Academic partnerships and other collaborations

 Boze has over twenty years' experience in unique academic partnerships.